-The “Secret” to Saving a Marriage (Part 1) —Almighty God Saved My Marriage
+The Secret to Saving a Marriage (Part 1) —Almighty God Saved My Marriage

 When I was young, my mom and dad often argued, and my mom frequently suffered beatings and abuse at the hands of my dad.
 She carried so much rancor in her heart that she died quite young.
 Thereafter I promised myself: When I grow up and start a family, I will be good to my wife and create a happy and peaceful family.
 I would not repeat the failures of my mother and father’s marriage.

 In 1995, I was the department director for installation engineering at a restaurant.
 At first, all I could think about was being an entrepreneur and making money and that I just needed to find a wife who was wise and kind so we could live happily together and that would be enough.
 But after a while, my work required that I go out often with other department leaders to restaurants, foot spa inn, karaoke parlors, hotels and other entertainment venues.
-During that time they would often say things like, “Have a wife and mistresses too!” or “‘Tis better to have loved and lost, than never to have loved at all.” or “We only live 90 years, so live it up while you’re young” or “This is how men are.
+During that time they would often say things like, “Have a wife and mistresses too!” or “‘Tis better to have loved and lost, than never to have loved at all.” or “We only live for decades, so live it up while you’re young” or “This is how men are.
 Who doesn’t want to eat, drink, and be merry!?” or “Our nation is promoting rapid economic growth and spurring all sorts of entertainment businesses, so we should respond enthusiastically.
 As Chinese citizens, we would be letting the government down if we didn’t do our part in living the nightlife!”
 Their influence started to rub off on me and, over time, I began to follow them in their nightlife pursuits and started to think of it as enjoyable.